The Story of the Malakand Field Force

 in 1897.
 It is dedicated to General Bindon Blood.

 The story of the campaign and Churchill's part in it is told in Churchill's First War: Young Winston and the Fight Against the Taliban (2013) by Con Coughlin.

+Churchill was still developing his prose style and it has been noted that book's excessive use of adjectives and similes smetimes produces an “almost comic” effect.